 Can Condoms Help?

-Even if you’re not worried about getting pregnant or spreading STIs (learn the symptoms of STIs), you might find that using a condom during sex keeps it less smelly and messy.
+Even if you’re not worried about getting pregnant or spreading STIs, you might find that using a condom during sex keeps it less smelly and messy.
 Ejaculating into a condom results in a smaller wet spot on the bed (so you don’t have to fight over who sleeps in it!), doesn’t let the smell of cum permeate the room and means you don’t have to do that awkward waddle-like-a-penguin to the bathroom to clean up ejaculate.
 You know exactly what we’re talking about!

 Yes, sex can smell weird and sometimes unpleasant.
 That doesn’t mean you should avoid sex or even get wrapped up in your self-consciousness.
 Instead, take a few moments to freshen up.
 And if sex smells a little bit every once in a while, take a deep breath and don’t make a big deal out of it!